puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 Connect to `pasture.puppet.vm` to trigger a Puppet run and test your changes.
-The quest tool created a new node with that name for this quest, added that system to the Learning VM's `/etc/hosts`, and and handled the cert signing process for you.
-Though this is a new system, it has the same name as the one you working on in the previous quest, so the classification in your `site.pp` manifest will still apply.
+The quest tool created a new node with that name for this quest, added that system to the Learning VM's `/etc/hosts`, and handled the cert signing process for you.
+Though this is a new system, it has the same name as the one you were working on in the previous quest, so the classification in your `site.pp` manifest will still apply.

     ssh learning@pasture.puppet.vm